THE URGENT NEED TO LOOK FOR

 But the most influential point of all is still permaculture products are not so fit into the competitive market economy.
 Nowadays most farms in the world are function under just such an economic system.
 Even granted we can educate the public into buying the more expensive than organic permaculture products, under strong competition permaculture farms will have to search through every corner of their farms for rooms to cut down the cost, zone 5 and even zone 4 are just too pronounced an item for the cost not to be cut there.
 They will proceed to dwindle the sizes of zone 5 and even zone 4.
 When the majority of the surrounding farms act likewise, the forest in the place restored through establishment of permaculture farms will be thinned out to such an extent that the restored natural forest can no longer function to remedy continental hydrological cycling and restore lost habitat.

-There are other farming methods I would rank them to be ¡§better than organic, more feasible than permaculture¡¨ and classify them as ¡§low input farming methods¡¨, but I decline to call them ¡§natural¡¨ like most other farmers do.
-A piece of land chiefly growing your crops is not natural at all, even though a farmer¡¦s touch of the land is no more than planting the crop there and harvest them later.
-The natural process of the piece of land, even with your crops already planted there, will be that after a few years the natural succession process will replace most of your crops with grass and shrub of local species.
-If your crops can stay there for some years with more or less the same number it must be ¡§unnatural¡¨, i.e., it must have been the result of the farmer¡¦s effort.
-So, to be honest we had better call similar methods ¡§low input farming method¡¨.
-As the name implies, such methods usually input little to no fertilizers, input only a little man power to do the weed trimming instead of weed clearing, thus the crop co-exists with other herbs and shrubs in the field, also the mutual check and balance of various bugs and germs realized by this species co-existence allows little to no input of pesticides and fungicides.
-Even so, such farmland still cannot be regarded as habitat restored land, for the natural succession still cannot take place there.
+There are other farming methods, which I would rank as ¡¥better than organic, more feasible than permaculture¡¦ and classify as ¡¥low input farming methods¡¦.
+However, I decline to call them ¡¥natural¡¦ , as most other farmers do.
+A piece of land dedicated to growing crops is not natural at all.
+Even though the farmer¡¦s touch on the land may be no more than planting the crop for later harvest.
+The natural process of the land, even with crops planted, will be that after a few years natural succession processes will replace most of your crops with grass, shrubs and pioneer trees of local species.
+If those crops persist there for years with more or less the same number, then it must be seen as ¡¥unnatural¡¦ i.e. the result of the farmer¡¦s effort.
+So, to be honest we had better call similar methods ¡¥low input farming method[TM1] ¡¦.
+As the name implies, such methods usually input little to no fertilizers, require only a little man power to do the weed trimming instead of elimination.
+Thus the planted crop co-exists with other herbs and shrubs in the field, and the mutual check and balance of various bugs and germs.
+It is realized, in this effective species co-existence, that no input of pesticides and fungicides are required.
+Even so, such farmland still cannot be regarded as restored habitat land, for natural succession still cannot take place there.
 If habitat restoration is not allowed, the problem of habitat loss is still present.
 So is the continental hydrological cycling problem, unless the crop is fruit trees, the co-existing herbs and shrubs are simply too small to cover the whole farmland surface and provide large enough canopy to hold enough raindrops.

 Returning Farmland Back to Natural Forest?